Andy's Technotes Home

 (Note that different versions of IE have slightly different locations than this almost every version, just to make things 'interesting' for us)

-Note that the previous three steps can be mostly done in Win98/2000 and up, under Programs, Accessories, System Tools, Disk Cleanup.
+Note that the most of the previous three steps can be mostly done in Win98/2000 and up, under Programs, Accessories, System Tools, Disk Cleanup.
 This will get a lot but often not all of the temp files, but at least it is a start.

 If NetScape Navigator/Communicator/Mozilla/older FireFox is/are present, start it up, Edit, Preferences,